 Wakulla County offers full coverage health insurance through its current provider, Capital Health Plan (CHP).
 Through CHP you automatically receive access to CHP Connect, a secure, online personal health record available to all members.
 Some features of CHP include: Health Conversations including such topics as Diabetes, Improved Sleep, Smoking Cessation, Health Eating and Exercise; Health Trackers allows you to track your health information while away from your physician’s office.
 You have the ability to track BP, blood sugar, body mass index, cholesterol, Hemoglobin a1C, peak flow readings, pulse, temperature and weight.
 All of which can be printed and taken to your next physician’s office visit.
 Health Risk Appraisal, Healthwise Knowledge, Health Information Line, Lab results, ID Cards and a Health & Fitness Reimbursement up to $150 per calendar year.
 Premiums are extremely reasonable for the average employee with a single premium rate of $4.62 a month.

 Currently provided by Guardian Insurance.
-Two affordable plans are offered for you to choose from.
-Premium expenses range from $15.51 to $56.86 per paycheck depending on the number of dependents covered.
+Three affordable plans are offered for you to choose from.
+Premium expenses range from $10.99 to $132.55 per month depending on the number of dependents covered and selected plan.

 Wakulla County offers, at no cost to the employee, a $20,000 term life insurance policy to protect your family or other beneficiaries in the event of your death.
 The death benefit helps replace the income you would have provided and can help meet important financial needs.
 Employees can also enroll in voluntary life insurance at a group rate.